 “Georgetown students usually aren’t content to just analyze a problem,” says Arjun Dhillon, assistant professor of the practice, who served as a faculty mentor for two different student groups submitting to this year’s event.
 “They want to change things.”

-Jamie Farrell (COL ’19), Carter Cortazzi (COL ’19) and Lola Bushnell (COL ’18), for example, created a business plan for a specialized laundry bag designed to reduce microplastic pollution.
+Jamie Farrell (C ’19), Carter Cortazzi (C’19) and Lola Bushnell (C’18), for example, created a business plan for a specialized laundry bag designed to reduce microplastic pollution.

 Winners were selected by an interdisciplinary panel of faculty judges and spoke about their work at an awards ceremony on April 5.